patrickfay/ski-tracker/app/components/dropdown-simple/README.md

-# dropdown-simple Directive
+# dropdown-simple Component

 The `dropdown-simple` component can be used like any other dropdown.
-This directive has custom styling and makes it easier and cleaner to use in components than a normal dropdown would be.
+This component has custom styling and makes it easier and cleaner to use in components than a normal dropdown would be.

-This README contains info on how to use the `dropdown-simple` directive.
+This README contains info on how to use the `dropdown-simple` component.

-## Using this directive
+## Using This Component

-To use this directive you can only include it in your template as the element
+To use this component you can only include it in your template as the element

 ```HTML
 <dropdown-simple></dropdown-simple>
 ```

-This directive uses an isolated scope.
-There are **three** attributes that can be passed to this directive.
-One attribute can be omitted and two are required.
+This component has **three** bindings.
+One binding can be omitted and two are required.

 * **`defaultVal`** a one way binding, must be a **string**.
 This attribute can be omitted.
   * The value of this attribute will be used as the first option displayed in the dropdown.
 If omitted the first value of the dropdown will be `-- select --`.